Nazaniiin/DataVisualization_with_D3/README.md

 include all feedback you received from others on your visualization from the first sketch to the final visualization

+## Information on the Dataset

+This dataset contains 1,157 baseball players including their handedness (right or left handed), height (in inches), weight (in pounds), batting average, and home runs.

+I use this dataset to create visualizations that show differences among the performance of the baseball players.

 ## Resources

 - https://bost.ocks.org/mike/selection/